AhoyISki/duat/book/src/scripting-duat/pass.md

 Above, you saw a `Handle<Buffer>`.
 This is a handle to a `Widget` of type `Buffer`.
-You can have a `Handle<W>` for any widget of type `W`, which lets you change them, including the `Text` that they display.
+You can have a `Handle<W>` for any widget of type `W`, which lets you modify them, including the `Text` that they display.

 Internally, a `Handle<W>` is backed by two datatypes, an `RwData<W>` and a `RwArea`.
-The `RwData` type is duat's global state primitive, every kind of global access will eventually go through an `RwData`.
+The `RwData` type is duat's global state primitive, most global access will eventually go through an `RwData`.

 ### The `RwData` type